 Elective Rotations (additional opportunities may be available based on the resident schedule and interests of the resident)

 - Solid Organ Transplant (kidney, liver, and/or heart transplant) Clinic

 - Oncology/Hematology Clinic

 - Pre-anesthesia clinic

 - Inpatient hospital rotations as appropriate

-The PGY2 ambulatory care resident will cover the clinical assessment specialty pharmacist shift every 3rd weekend.
+The PGY2 ambulatory care resident will cover the clinical assessment specialty pharmacist shift once per week in the evening.
 Responsibilities of this shift include clinical assessment, education, and continued monitoring / evaluation of patients prescribed specialty medications.

-- Residents will complete research and present findings within the health system in addition to at regional and national meetings.
+- Residents will present research findings within the health system and at regional and national meetings.
 Residents will also prepare a manuscript suitable to submit for publication.

 - Teaching and precepting